Rocket propellant: Solid chemical propellants

 Solid propellants come in two main types.
 "Composites" are mostly a mixture of granules of solid oxidizer, such as ammonium nitrate, ammonium dinitramide, ammonium perchlorate, or potassium nitrate in a polymer binding agent, with flakes or powders of energetic fuel compounds such as RDX, HMX, aluminium or beryllium.
 Plasticizers, stabilizers, and burn rate modifiers (e.g. iron oxide or copper oxide) can be added.

 Single-, double-, or triple-bases are homogeneous mixtures of one to three primary ingredients, which must include fuel and oxidizer, and often include binders and plasticizers.
 All components are macroscopically indistinguishable and often blended as liquids and cured in a single batch.
 Ingredients can have multiple roles: RDX is both fuel and oxidizer, while nitrocellulose is fuel, oxidizer, and structural polymer.

 Many propellants contain elements of double-base and composite propellants, and often contain energetic additives homogeneously mixed into the binder.
 In the case of gunpowder (a pressed composite without a polymeric binder), the fuel is charcoal, the oxidizer is potassium nitrate, and sulfur serves as a reaction catalyst while also being consumed to form reaction products such as potassium sulfide.

 The newest nitramine solid propellants based on CL-20 (HNIW) can match the performance of NTO/UDMH storable liquid propellants, but cannot be throttled or restarted.

-Extraterrestrial on-site production is being explored by combining aluminum and ice (ALICE).
+Extraterrestrial on-site production is being explored by combining aluminium and ice (ALICE).